-HUD secretary Ben Caerson has spent most of his term attempting to roll back Obama-era civil rights regulations aimed at strengthening provisions of the Fair Housing Act of 1968.
-Both Booker and Warren have proposals to advance fair housing among people of color who’ve historically faced discrimination.
+HUD secretary Ben Carson has spent most of his term attempting to roll back Obama-era civil rights regulations aimed at strengthening provisions of the Fair Housing Act of 1968.
+Warren has proposals to advance fair housing among people of color who’ve historically faced discrimination.
 Sanders said he’ll promote robust legal protections for fair housing and take steps to eliminate racial discrimination and gentrification.
-O’Rourke would reinstate the Affirmatively Further Fair Housing (AFFH) rule, an Obama-era regulation that provides local governments tools to root out housing discrimination.
+Warren and Bloomberg would reinstate the Affirmatively Further Fair Housing (AFFH) rule, an Obama-era regulation that provides local governments tools to root out housing discrimination.
 The Trump administration suspended the rule in 2017 and is proposing changes to it that have been met with opposition from affordable housing advocates.

 Warren’s plan provides down payment grants to first-time homebuyers who live in areas that were previously redlined or officially segregated.
 It also puts $2 billion toward supporting people with negative equity on their mortgages caused by the financial crisis, and it restructures the Community Reinvestment Act (CRA) of 1977—which requires banks to invest in the communities where they have branches—to give it stronger enforcement mechanisms.
 Klobuchar also calls for “strengthening” the CRA.